ABOUT

 History / Timeline

-On December 4, 2024 at a public County hearing, the SLDC Hearing Office advised the County to deny AES’ application stating, “The evidence indicates the Project would be detrimental to health, safety and general welfare of the area; the Project would create a potential hazard for fire, panic, or other danger; and the Project is inconsistent with the purposes of the property’s zoning classification and inconsistent with the spirit and intent of the SLDC and SGMP.”
-Hearing Officer’s Recommendations:
+December 23, 2024: SLDC Hearing Officer, Marilyn Hebert advised the County to deny AES’ application, stating: “The evidence indicates the Project would be detrimental to health, safety and general welfare of the area; the Project would create a potential hazard for fire, panic, or other danger; and the Project is inconsistent with the purposes of the property’s zoning classification and inconsistent with the spirit and intent of the SLDC and SGMP.”

 https://www.santafecountynm.gov/uploads/documents/Case_24-5200_AES_Hearing_Officer_Recommended_Order.pdf